RibbonCommunications/webrtc-anonymous-ios-sdk/tutorials/MobileSDK Anonymous iOS User Guide.md

 The following items need to be complete prior to beginning work on your application:

 * Your Xcode development environment is set up and ready for new projects.
-* You know the IP address and port of the SPiDR/Kandy Link server.
+* You know the IP address and port of the Ribbon WebRTC Gateway server.

 <div class="page-break" />